 The study datasets will be formatted according to Clinical Data Interchange Standards Consortium (CDISC).
-We will develop specifications to include information about the number of domains, mapping rules, and will output the dataset according to the SAS study dataset, required analysis report and CDISC implementation guide; map the original SAS data to the domains according to the specification to create Study Data Tabulation Module (SDTM) and Analysis Data Model (ADaM) datasets; validate the SDTM and ADaM datasets using an open source CDISC validation program (e.g., OpenCDISC); and produce submission documentation including DEFINE.XML and Study Data Reviewers Guide.
+We will develop specifications to include information about the number of domains, mapping rules, and will output the dataset according to the SAS study dataset, required analysis report and CDISC implementation guide; map the original SAS data to the domains according to the specification to create Study Data Tabulation Module (SDTM) and Analysis Data Model (ADaM) datasets; validate the SDTM and ADaM datasets using an open source CDISC validation program (e.g., Pinnacle 21); and produce submission documentation including DEFINE.XML and Study Data Reviewers Guide for SDTM and ADaM.